SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experiments

 \section{Experiments}

 We show results on our new SceneDiff benchmark (Sec.~\ref{sec:5.1}) and on the two-view change detection dataset (Sec.~\ref{sec:5.2}).
 In Sec.~\ref{sec:5.3}, we ablate key design choices and the impact of using different features and geometry estimation models.
 We also demonstrate a robotic application in Sec.~\ref{sec:robot_application}.
-More results, e.g., failure cases, robustness of geometry models under varying amount of change, predictions with dynamic objects, time analysis, are provided in the supplement.
+More results, e.g., failure cases, robustness of geometry models under change, predictions with dynamic contents, time analysis, robustness with different hyperparameters, are provided in Supp.